 I dreamed you were a cosmonaut

-of the space between our chairs
+Of the space between our chairs

 And I was a cartographer

-of the tangles in your hair
+Of the tangles in your hair

-I sang the song that silence sings
+I sang the song that silence brings

 It's the one that everybody knows, everybody knows